socialimpactlab/socialimpactlab.github.io/services/index.md

 {% include html/sectionlink.html link="Responsible Data" %}

-*I found SIMLAB very approachable and able to help those of us less technically minded to understand using mobile data for data collection. - Anne Garbutt, INTRAC*
+*'I found SIMLAB very approachable and able to help those of us less technically minded to understand using mobile data for data collection.' - Anne Garbutt, INTRAC*

 ## Practical Ethics of Data for tech for social good
 For work that involves sensitive data, SIMLab offers additional workshops and guides on managing information in this fraught area.
 Our context analysis frameworks help organizations identify hidden vulnerabilities in communities they serve, and find tools and procedures to minimize data-related risk for client communities.